Stanford Cardinal Logo

 Font and Colors

-The Stanford Cardinal logo does not have full-fledged inscriptions, and the only letter “S” is partially covered by the image of a tree.
+The Stanford Cardinal logo lacks full-fledged inscriptions, and the only letter “S” is partially obscured by a tree image.
 Because of this, its font can only be determined approximately.
 Most likely, the designers created a custom block-style glyph.
 It lacks serifs and roundings, but there are a lot of angles.

 The emblem reflects the official colors of Stanford University: bright red and white.
-The first began to be used in 1891 when the students unanimously voted for it at the meeting.
+The first was used in 1891, when the students unanimously voted for it at the meeting.
 And the second became part of the identity of sports teams in the 1940s.